open-telemetry/opentelemetry-collector-contrib/processor/cumulativetodeltaprocessor/README.md

 ## Description

 The cumulative to delta processor (`cumulativetodeltaprocessor`) converts monotonic, cumulative sum and histogram metrics to monotonic, delta metrics.
-Non-monotonic sums are excluded.
+Non-monotonic sums and exponential histograms are excluded.

 ## Configuration